timothyyaowork/Monitoring-Traffic-with-Wireshark/README.md

 </p>

 <h1>Wireshark - Post-Install Configuration</h1>
 This is a tutorial that outlines the use of the open-source network protocol analyzer Wireshark to monitor network traffic.
-For this tutorial, we will have 2 virtual machines on the same network already prepared, VM1 will be running on Windows 10, whilst VM2 will be running on Ubuntu.<br />
+For this tutorial, we will have 2 freshly prepared virtual machines on the same network, VM1 will be running on Windows 10, whilst VM2 will be running on Ubuntu.<br />

 <h2>Technologies Used</h2>